a-polyudov/klin/README.md

 If multiple projects have been added to `settings.json` you can use Tab to change active project.

 Type task number (or paste it from the clipboard) and then press `Enter`.
 Jira task will be opened in new tab.
+If `Enter` was pressed with `Shift` then JIRA issue will be opened in the background (without focus).